pingcap/tidb-operator/docs/api-references/docs.md

 <a href="#workerspec">WorkerSpec</a>)
 </p>
 <p>
-<p>ComponentSpec is the base spec of each component, the fields should always accessed by the Basic<Component>Spec() method to respect the cluster-level properties</p>
+<p>CommonComponentSpec is the base spec of each component, the fields should always accessed by the Basic<Component>Spec() method to respect the cluster-level properties</p>
 </p>
 <table>
 <thead>